theodorewahle/personal-site/about.md

 permalink: /about/
 ---

+My named is Teddy Wahle.
+My email is theodorewahle [ at ] gmail [dot-com].
 I am student at Dartmouth College.
-I current am a backend software engineering intern at Lola.com.
+I am a backend software engineering intern at Lola.com.